willingc/docs-napari/docs/developers/architecture/index.md

 and is aimed at contributors who would like a better understanding of the napari code base.
 For advanced napari usage documentation, see [](explanations).

+- [](high-level-diagram): High level diagram of the napari architecture.
 - [](napari-directory-organization): Guide to the napari directory organization.
 - [](ui-sections): Explains how napari GUI sections map to the napari source code directory organization.